valhuber/ApiLogicServer/api_logic_server_cli/docs/IDE-Customize.md

 ## Use your IDE for API Logic Projects

 The `ApiLogicServer create` command creates an API Logic Project, which you can open in your IDE as shown below.
-You can use the expected features of your IDE to customize, run and debug your project:
+As illustrated in the [Tutorial](../Tutorial){:target="_blank" rel="noopener"}, you can use the expected features of your IDE to customize, run and debug your project:

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/generated-project.png?raw=true"></figure>